was111607/sample-gcp-nlp-flask/reference_python/README.md

 You can now read through the notebooks and the sample outputs.
 You can also try to run the notebooks yourself.

-If you run into any errors, ensure that you have the Natural Language API enabled (shell command below), and then restart the notebook kernel:
+If you run into any errors, ensure that you have the Natural Language API enabled (shell command below):

     gcloud services enable language.googleapis.com
+And then restart the notebook kernel ('Kernel' option in the JupyterLab top menu).